Contents

 Croydon

 The original Croydon team (then part of Surrey) played most of its matches at Duppas Hill (pictured – now a park).
 The earliest record of the club is in the 1707 season when it played two major matches against London.
 Croydon had a very strong team in the 1731 season, beating London four times.
-Croydon continued to be prominent through the 1730s but was less so in the 1740s and the club was barely mentioned again after that except in a few minor matches.
+Croydon continued to be prominent through the 1730s but was less so in the 1740s, and the club was barely mentioned again after that, except in a few minor matches.
 It is believed to have disbanded in the later part of the 18th century.